 S&T is incorporating social science research into DHS’s counter-human trafficking approach through two foundational projects: (1) the Counter-human Trafficking and Modern Slavery Foundational Effort and (2) the Human Trafficking System Analysis and Technology Roadmap.

-This 3.5x2 plastic card, which breaks into three smaller cards.
+This 3.5x2 plastic card, breaks into three smaller cards.
 The smallest card contains reporting information and can be discreetly carried on a key chain.
 The largest lists the signs of human trafficking to be on the lookout for along with information on how to report.
-Awareness themes include sex trafficking, forced labor, and domestic servitude.